 |15.40 hrs||Use case of Lynda.com/LinkedIn Learning, Dave Krapels, Hogeschool Zuyd|

 Closing panel discussion: ‘What is the benefit of paid video-content opposed to free and open content?’

 Panelists: Dave Krapels (Hogeschool Zuyd), Arjan Doolaar (HAN), Werner Degger (UvA), Bas Giesbers (EUR), Peter Szegedi (Géant), Renée Spierings or Dalida van Dessel (Instituut voor Beeld en Geluid)

 |16.30 hrs||End of Seminar|

-This seminar is intended for lecturers, ICT&Education coordinators and audiovisual media specialists who would like to make use of (externally produced) video content in their respective educational institution.
+This seminar was intended for lecturers, ICT&Education coordinators and audiovisual media specialists who would like to make use of (externally produced) video content in their respective educational institution.